|Willersey has a facebook page. Home Page | Menu & Search Page Email us here:-|

-At 11 o'clock on 11th November, it will be exactly one hundred years since the end of the First World War.
+At 11 o'clock on 11th November 2018, it was exactly one hundred years since the end of the First World War.
 A war which lasted four terrible, long years,

 costing the lives of almost a million men from our Nation and Commonwealth.
-Our Remembrance Service starts at 10:30am in St Peter's Church.
+Our Remembrance Service started at 10:30am in St Peter's Church.

-To commemorate the 100 years, Willersey has erected a bench on Sawpit Green near the pond.
+To commemorate the 100 years, Willersey erected a bench on Sawpit Green near the pond.